Haru-K-Park/haru-k-park.github.io/index.md

 title: "About"
 author: "HaRu K. Park"
 ---

-I am a graduate student working in Integrated Master & Ph.
-D. degree course of [physics department](https://physics.kaist.ac.kr/) at [KAIST](https://www.kaist.ac.kr/kr/).
-She/Her.
+I am a Ph.D. student in the [Physics Department](https://physics.kaist.ac.kr/) at [KAIST](https://www.kaist.ac.kr/kr/).
+If a pronoun is needed, please use She/Her.

 ## Publications